 For the Eggplant:

 - Turn the electric pressure cooker on, press “Sauté”, and wait 2 minutes for the pot to heat up.
-Add 2 tablespoons olive oil and once hot, add all the onion and cook until starting to soften, about 3 minutes, stirring occasionally.
+Add 2 tablespoons olive oil and once hot, add the onion and cook until starting to soften, about 3 minutes, stirring occasionally.
 Stir in the garlic and jalapeno, and cook 1 minute more.
 Press “Cancel” to stop sautéing.

 - Stir in the rest of the olive oil, the green bell pepper, tomato (with juices), vegetable stock, turmeric, chilli powder, black pepper, and tomato paste.

-- Put the diced eggplant in a fine mesh sieve and rinse it under cool running water.
+- Put the eggplant in a fine mesh sieve and rinse it under cool running water.
 Gently squeeze out the excess liquid.
 Transfer the eggplant to the pot of the electric pressure cooker with the other vegetables and give it a stir to combine.

 - Turn the pot on Manual, High Pressure for 5 minutes, and then let the pressure naturally release for 10 minutes before doing a quick release.